scliff108/CodeLab/HTML_CSS/Project_6_Free_For_All/README.md

 # About

-In this free for all project, you will create a project of your choosing.
+In this free for all project, you can recreate your last Free For All Project or start from scratch.

 # Requirements

 1. Topic is approved by teacher.
-2. README.md file is well formatted and easy to read/understand.
+2. Webpage is well formatted and easy to read/understand.
-3. README.md file includes:
+3. Webpage includes:
     - Text
         - Bold
         - Italic